Tag Archives: mule deer

 I wish I had the power to stop time, that magical ten to twenty minutes immediately following first light, seems to be the most productive time of day where we hunt.
 As I watched my son hunker over trying to keep warm, it reminded me of the other reason I wished I could control time.
 The time we spend together has never been enough for me, and as he has grown into a young man, that time seems even more fleeting and precious.

 As we both resisted the wind, the sunlight advanced, and in just a few moments I had picked out a couple white rumps of a few mule deer does on a rise down in our little valley.
-I had my spotting scope setup, prepared to investigate any potential prey, so I switched over to it and began to pick them out one by one.
+I had my Nikon spotting scope setup, prepared to investigate any potential prey, so I switched over to it and began to pick them out one by one.
 In almost no time at all, I had found just what I was looking for, a handsome little buck casually feeding alongside a few does.
 I say little, but he was actually the best buck we had seen since the hunt began.

 I pointed him out to my son, who quickly got into position behind the Blackjack.
 We waited as the buck calmly moved along, the sunlight brightening almost by the second it seemed.
 The range to the buck was just shy of five hundred yards, a chip-shot for the rifle, and Junior had been well trained for a shot like that.
 Everything was lining up just as I had felt it would that morning, Junior lay still behind the rifle, slowly following the buck as we waited for a perfect broadside shot.
 I had dialed the elevation into the US Optics Foundation 25X, and it was just a matter of time now.